 You probably can recall a time when you were in an emergency situation, one that necessitated a clear head.
 Just when you needed it the most, you most likely found that your thinking brain was completely unavailable.
 When the executive center of your brain goes offline, you are less able to direct your attention, make any kind of sense of what is happening before you, and less able to store the memories or recall the experience in an orderly way.

 Fear Takes Over Your Brain

 At some point during a traumatic event, fear kicks in and your amygdala starts running the show.
-Your amygdala are very small almond-shaped masses (there are actually two of them) of nuclei located deep within the temporal lobe of your brain.
+Your amygdala are small almond-shaped masses (there are two of them) located deep in the temporal lobe of your brain.
 The amygdala is an ancient limbic system structure primarily responsible for processing memory, decision-making, motivation, and emotional reactions – most significantly, those related to survival.
 You have your amygdala to blame and thank for primal emotions, such as fear, anger, and pleasure.

 The amygdala acts as your brain’s threat radar.
 When the amygdala sounds the alarm, your body responds with an almost instantaneous sequence of hormonal and physiological changes preparing you to fight for your life or flee.
 When this happens, most of your physical and mental resources get allocated to making sure you survive.

 Once your fear circuitry takes over, it determines where your attention goes.
 You could zero in on the imminent threat or it could direct your attention completely away from the threat.
 In this case, you might end up focusing on seemingly trivial details.
 Either way, what gets processed by your brain tends to be fragmentary sensations, not the pertinent elements of the unfolding experience.
 What gets your attention is what is going to be encoded into memory.